KatLands/wtpc-bot/README.md

 - Advising capability: users will be able to interact with the bot and get an outline of their course plan.

-- Active projects command: displays all active club projects and team lead contact information.

-- Poll command: users will be able to set up a custom poll.

 ## Authors